sethreidnz/react-introduction-tutorial/05-Component-Props.md

 ```

 React has a utility called `PropTypes` which can be used to define what a component expects to get as `props`.
 These can be JavaScript primitives like `string`, `object`, `number` and `func`
 or they can be 'shapes' which are constructed using object literals and the function `PropTypes.shapeOf()`.
 You can also make props required using `isRequired`.
 This tutorial
-won't go into great detail on PropTypes but they are very powerful and word pointing out.
+won't go into great detail on PropTypes but they are very powerful and worth pointing out.

 You can add PropTypes to any kind of component (function component, class component etc).
 This is how I have added it to my `EmployeeListItem` component: